julyskies/brille/README.md

 Works with **JPEG** and **PNG** images

-It does not have any dependencies - only standard Golang libraries are being used
+It does not have any dependencies, only standard Golang libraries are being used

 ### Installation